nueva-team-blue/Project-1/README.md

 CSS -- The only real problem was trying multiple "looks" and not feeling satisfied with anything to overly done.
 We landed on a simple look that clearly displays on any device and is very responsive.

+Face++ -- Sporadic errors started occuring when calling Face++ during live demo.
+Would like to log these errors and determine how to gracefully handle these.
+Possibly have it wait a second and automically attempt to call Face++ again.

 -----------------------------------

 If we had more time we would like to go back and try and implement Facebook authentication as well as the ability to log off of either platform.